British Guiana 1c magenta: Description and history

 Only one copy of the 1c stamp is known to exist.
 It is in used condition and has been cut in an octagonal shape.
 It is unknown why the four corners were clipped; both clipped and un-clipped examples remain of the 4-cent issue.
 A signature, in accordance with Dalton's policy, can be seen on the left-hand side, along with a heavy postmark.

-The stamp was bought on or before April 4, 1856, the date it is postmarked.
+The stamp was bought on or before 4 April 1856, the date it is postmarked.
 It was discovered in 1873 by a 12-year-old Scottish schoolboy, Louis Vernon Vaughan, in the Guyanese county of Demerara (whose postmark the stamp bears), amongst his uncle's letters.
 There was no record of it in his stamp catalogue so he sold it some weeks later for six shillings to a local collector, Neil Ross McKinnon.
 In 1878 McKinnon's collection was sold to a Liverpool stamp dealer, Thomas Ridpath, for £120.
 Shortly afterwards in the same year, Thomas Ridpath sold the 1c to Philipp von Ferrary for about £150.
 Ferrary's massive stamp collection was willed to a Berlin museum but following Ferrary's death in 1917, the entire collection was taken by France as war reparations following the end of World War I.

 Arthur Hind bought the stamp in Paris in April 1922, at one of the auctions of Ferrary's possessions, for over $32,000—reportedly outbidding three kings, including George V, whose agent was at the sale.
 On 6 April 1922, during sale 3, lot 295, the stamp sold for 300,000 francs with a 17.5% French sales tax, making a total of 352,500 francs, the world record stamp sale.
 The price had been generally estimated at between 165,000 and 220,000 francs.
 The stamp's first ever public viewing took place two days earlier, on the afternoon of Tuesday, April 4.

-Hind enjoyed "owning the world’s most valuable stamp," he "freely gave interviews," and "frequently loaned the stamp for exhibitions."
-It was shown at the London International Stamp Exhibition from 14–28 May 1923, an event opened by George V. Supposedly, Hind offered King George the stamp, who "politely declined."
+Hind enjoyed "owning the world's most valuable stamp," he "freely gave interviews," and "frequently loaned the stamp for exhibitions."
+It was shown at the London International Stamp Exhibition from 14 to 28 May 1923, an event opened by George V. Supposedly, Hind offered King George the stamp, who "politely declined."
 Later, Hind "recalled His Majesty congratulated him on his purchase."
 The exhibition marked the first time the stamp had been in Britain since 1878.